Tanks of the United States: M48 Patton

 In early 1951, the U.S. initiated the design of the M48 Patton, designated the T-48 during its prototype stage, with a 90 mm cannon.
 The T48 featured a new turret, an improved suspension, and a redesigned hull in which the drive was to be seated in a centerline position, which also eliminated the bow machine gun as well as its operator.
 When the bow machine gunner position was removed, the M48 Patton became the first U.S. medium gun tank to have a centerline tank driver, no bow machine gun, and a 4-man crew.
 This contrasts all preceding tank designs, which had 5 or more crewmen per tank and the driver was off-set left or right at the front.

-T95 Medium Tank
+T95 medium tank

 The T95 was an American series of prototype medium tanks developed from 1955 to 1959.
 These tanks used many advanced or unusual features, such as siliceous-cored armor, the APFSDS-firing 90 mm T208 smoothbore gun in a rigid mounting without a recoil system, a new transmission, and fire-control system, which incorporated the T53 Optical Tracking, Acquisition and Ranging (OPTAR) system, which worked by emitting pulsed beams of intense incoherent infrared light.